Sask. K-8 students most likely to have been physically assaulted, national survey on school violence

 "Verbal victimization is very painful and has a huge negative impact, make no mistake."

-Yes, most bullies repeat their behaviour and verbal abuse does have lasting effects on students just as physical and sexual abuse does, but is this what we are really paying for in our education budget?!
+Yes, most bullies repeat their behavior and verbal abuse does have lasting effects on students just as physical and sexual abuse does, but is this what we are really paying for in our education budget?!
 If it is, and everything explained above is happening in schools, then we need a DRASTIC change in our education system, and the best solution is HOME EDUCATION!
 We need more funding for Home Education in Alberta to diminish the amount of bullying and victimization that occurs and increase TRUE learning and Education for our next generation.
 No child should have to learn in fear!
 Make Home Education a REAL choice in Alberta by fighting to increase funding.
-Sign the petition today!
+Take part in our survey: https://www.homeeducationfundingalberta.com/new-survey

 The following article was taken from the link listed below: